MaciejTrudnos/Sygnalik-App/README.md

 | `TRACCAR_HOST` | The address of your Traccar instance | `http://demo3.traccar.org:5055` |

 ## Prerequisites
-To function correctly in the background, Sygnalik-App requires several sensitive permissions.
-Before the first run, please go to Settings > Apps > Sygnalik-App and grant them.
+To function correctly in the background, Sygnalik requires several sensitive permissions.
+Before the first run, please go to Settings > Apps > Sygnalik and grant them.